HayaaQutaishat/Articles-Application/README.md

 <img width="1427" alt="Screen Shot 2022-08-12 at 2 00 30 PM" src="https://user-images.githubusercontent.com/95029840/184350490-30654eb7-54ac-48e0-a08b-20aef46200e1.png">

 -Also, logged in users can add comments on articles.
-Besides, each user can edit his comment and save it, then the new comment will appear in the page.
+Besides, each user can edit his comment.
+When a user clicks “Edit” for one of their own comments, the content of their comment should be replaced with a textarea where the user can edit the content of their comment.
+Then, the user should then be able to “Save” the edited comment, then the new comment will appear in the page.

 <img width="1440" alt="Screen Shot 2022-08-12 at 5 12 00 PM" src="https://user-images.githubusercontent.com/95029840/184386190-617e0c7f-3f86-4760-9624-af203342dd96.png">